What is an Confidentiality Agreement?

 Confidentiality Agreements generally enable parties to reveal information with commercial value that they might otherwise keep secret, so that commercial negotiations can continue openly and honestly.
 Breaking a confidentiality agreement may result in the owner of the confidential information taking legal action.

 Our Confidentiality Agreement template covers everything you need to keep your information secure:

-This confidentiality agreement template is a mutual confidentiality agreement, which means both the parties entering into the contract agree not to disclose any confidential information provided to them by the other.
+Our confidentiality agreement template is a mutual agreement, which means both the parties entering into the contract agree not to disclose any confidential information provided to them by the other.

 What’s the difference between a unilateral and a mutual agreement?